Marklogic-retired/marklogic-data-hub/_pages/refs/projectstructure-4_0_x.md

 ## src/main/ml-modules
 This folder is the standard `ml-gradle` location for artifacts to be deployed to the modules database.
-It comes out-of-the box with a default Search options configuration.
+It comes out of the box with a default Search options configuration.

 ### src/main/ml-modules-jobs
-This folder is the standard `ml-gradle` location for artifacts to be deployed to the modules database, but to be used with the JOBS appserver (specifically, the jobs and traces search options configuration.
+This folder is the standard `ml-gradle` location for artifacts to be deployed to the modules database, but to be used with the JOBS appserver (specifically, the jobs and traces search options configuration).
 Users probably have no need to add to this directory.

 ## .tmp folder